Whether or Not To Report A Work Related Injury

 Labor Code 132(a) Penalizes Employers Who Discriminate

 The California Labor Code Section 132a(1) states: “Any employer who discharges, or threatens to discharge, or in any manner discriminates against any employee because he or she has filed or made known his or her intention to file a claim for compensation with his or her employer or an application for adjudication, or because the employee has received a rating, award, or settlement, is guilty of a misdemeanor and the employee's compensation shall be increased by one-half, but in no event more than ten thousand dollars ($10,000.00!), together with costs and expenses not in excess of two hundred fifty dollars ($250).
 Any such employee shall also be entitled to reinstatement and reimbursement for lost wages and work benefits caused by the acts of the employer.”

 Reporting Grants the Employee Legal Protections Against Retaliation

-By reporting an injury and filing a workers compensation claim, the injured workers grants themselves the protection of Labor Code Section 132a regardless of how serious the injury may be.
-While this protection in no way ensures that the employer will not discriminate against the injured worker, it does deter them from doing so.
-And, if the injured worker believes the employee will discriminate against them regardless of this protection, the injured workers should ask themselves if it is even worth working for an employer who has such a mentality.
+By reporting an injury and filing a workers' compensation claim, the injured workers grant themselves the protection of Labor Code Section 132a regardless of how serious the injury may be.
+While this protection in no way ensures that the employer won't discriminate against the worker, it does deter them from doing so.
+And, if the injured worker believes the employee will discriminate against them regardless of this protection, the injured workers should ask themselves if it's worth working for an employer who has such a mentality.